NicolaMigliore/mc-datapack-solar-radiation/README.md

     - Tinted glass counts as a non transparent block
 - More time you spend in the sun more radiation you will accumulate
 - There are 4 different radiation levels, with different effects:
-    - Level 1: Slowness and mining fatigue
+    - Level 1: Slowness and glow
-    - Level 2: Nausea and hunger
+    - Level 2: Mining fatigue
-    - Level 3: Poison and glowing
+    - Level 3: Hunger
-    - Level 4: Wither, speed, jump boost and haste
+    - Level 4: Nausea

-## Notes
+    - Level 5: Poison
+    - Level 6: Wither

+Current implementation will work for 4 players.
+This should be updated to manage 20 players.

 ### Recipes